-Our scholars have previously spent time with the Center working on a substantial writing product.
-They participate in the intellectual life of the Center, including engaging with our students during various conferences and seminars throughout the year.
+Our scholars typically spend time working on a substantial writing product.
+Scholars also participate in the intellectual life of the Center, including engaging with our students during various conferences and seminars throughout the year.

 Professor Mulligan teaches Internet law, intellectual property law, and trusts & estates at Brooklyn Law School.
 Her research addresses efforts to adapt intellectual property law for the digital age, the relationship between law and technology, and theories of constitutional interpretation.

 Professor Mulligan was a Visiting Scholar at the Center during fall of 2017 and taught as a visiting associate professor at Yale Law School.
 Previously, she taught at the University of Georgia and was a postdoctoral associate and lecturer in law at the Information Society Project at Yale Law School.
 Her scholarship has been published in a variety of journals and law reviews, including Georgia Law Review, SMU Law Review, and Constitutional Commentary.

 Professor Mulligan earned her bachelor’s degree cum laude and her law degree cum laude from Harvard University, where she worked as a production and article editor for the Harvard Journal of Law & Technology.
 Before entering academia, she served as a law clerk for Judge Charles F. Lettow of the U.S. Court of Federal Claims.